getcarina/getcarina.com/_getting-started/2015-10-23-create-connect-cluster.md

 **Note**: The credential files are _sensitive_ and should be safe-guarded.
 Do not check them in to source control.

 **Note**: This tutorial uses the website to create a cluster.
-To use the command-line interface, see [Getting started with the Carina CLI]({{ site.baseurl }}/docs/getting-started/getting-started-carina-cli/).
+To use the command-line interface, see [Getting started with Kubernetes and the Carina CLI]({{ site.baseurl }}/docs/getting-started/create-kubernetes-cluster-with-cli/) or [Getting started with Docker Swarm and the Carina CLI]({{ site.baseurl }}/docs/getting-started/create-swarm-cluster-with-cli/).

 ### Prerequisite